duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # Some filters: sort, uniq, cut, tr
-Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to the standard output.
+Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to standard output.

 Let's imagine we have the following file